Buryat language: Writing systems

+Buryat has been a literary language since the 17th century.
+Buryats have changed the literary base of their written language three times in order to approach the living spoken language, first using the Mongolian script, switching to Latin in 1930, and finally Cyrillic in 1939, which is currently used.

+Mongolian

 From the end of the 17th century, Classical Mongolian was used in clerical and religious practice.
-The language of the end of the XVII — XIX centuries is conventionally referred to as the Old Buryat literary and written language.
+The language of the end of the 17th—19th centuries is conventionally referred to as the Old Buryat literary and written language.

-Before the October Revolution, Western Buryats clerical work was conducted in Russian language, and not by the Buryats themselves, but originally sent by representatives of the tsarist administration, the so-called clerks, the old-Mongolian script was used only by ancestral nobility, lamas and traders Relations with Tuva, Outer and Inner Mongolia.
+Before the October Revolution, clerical records of the Western Buryats were made mainly in the Russian language, and not by the Buryats themselves, but by representatives of the tsarist administration, the so-called clerks.
+The old Mongolian script was used only by ancestral nobility, lamas and traders Relations with Tuva, Outer and Inner Mongolia.

-In 1905, on the basis of the Old Mongolian letter Agvan Dorzhiev a script was created Vagindra, which until 1910 had at least a dozen books printed.
-However, vagindra was not widespread.
+In 1905, on the basis of the Old Mongolian script, Agvan Dorzhiev developed a script known as Vagindra, which by 1910 had at least a dozen books printed.
+However, use of vagindra was not widespread.

+Latin

-In USSR in 1926 began the organized scientific development of the Buryat romanized writing.
-In 1929, the draft Buryat alphabet was ready.
+In 1926, an organized scientific development of the Buryat Latinized writing began in the USSR.
+In 1929, the draft Buryat alphabet was created.
 It contained the following letters: A a, B b, C c, Ç ç, D d, E e, Ә ә, Ɔ ɔ, G g, I i, J j, K k, L l, M m, N n, O o, P p, R r, S s, Ş ş, T t, U u, Y y, Z z, Ƶ ƶ, H h, F f, V v.
 However, this project was not approved.
 In February 1930, a new version of the Latinized alphabet was approved.
 It contained letters of the standard Latin alphabet (except for h, q, x), digraphs ch, sh, zh, and also the letter ө.
-But in January 1931, its modified version was officially adopted, unified with other alphabets of peoples USSR.
+But in January 1931, its modified version was officially adopted, unified with other alphabets of peoples within the USSR.